franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 do things in a fairly standard way and **Passive Compilation** is not at all a standard way of distributing code.

+Check what the team behind [Create React App has to say about it](https://github.com/facebook/create-react-app/issues/5103#issuecomment-425459196).

+It wouldn't surprise me if other standardized high level build tools take a similar stand for reasons we are going to talk about more later.

 In my experience Webpack configurations are something that most developers do not know or do not want to touch so
 **having these sorts of abstractions inside